AMWA-TV/info-006/docs/Device implementation How To.md

 ### Basic Installation

-This section will do the most basic steps to get a NMOS Controllable Node running on your system.
+This section will do the most basic steps to get a mock NMOS Controllable Node running on your system.

 - Install the NMOS Controllable Mock Device (NCMD)
 - Install EasyNMOS Docker Container for NMOS RDS